Soup Recipes

 Instructions

-• Add the chopped onion and sauté until translucent.
+• Add diced onions and sauté until translucent.

-• Stir in the garlic and cook for another minute.
+• Stir in sliced carrots and chopped celery; cook for about 5 minutes.

-• Pour in the turkey broth and bring to a boil.
+• Pour in the broth and bring to a boil.

-• Reduce heat and let it simmer for 20 minutes.
+• Reduce heat and simmer for 20 minutes.

 Nutrition